 According to Table 13, both Mann-Kendall and wavelet transform methods have recognized the type of downward or upward trend well.
-For the annual trend analysis, both modes of the wavelet outperformed transform method Mann-Kendall method, exhibiting higher values and greater significance across various significance levels.
-In seasonal the Mann-Kendall mode, method outperforms the wavelet transform at the second level but shows weaker performance at the first level.
+For the annual trend analysis, both modes of the wavelet transform method outperformed the Mann-Kendall method, exhibiting higher values and greater significance across various significance levels.
+In seasonal the mode, Mann-Kendall method outperforms the wavelet transform at the second level but shows weaker performance at the first level.
 In the monthly analysis at the Kohank-Sheibani station, a basin outlet, the Mann-Kendall method's trend values show greater significance.
 The observed trends can be attributed to the joining of several branches before reaching these stations in different months of the year and the upward trend observed in some months at this station.

-Station Туре Monthly Seasonal Yearly Mann-Kendall -4.93 -3.51 -1.75 + Hossein-Abad Wavelet Transform (at the first level) -5.07 -6.36 -4.05 Wavelet Transform (at the second level) -4.14 - 6.19 -3.62 Mann-Kendall -4.07 -1.83 + -3.60 Kohank-Sheibani Wavelet Transform (at the first level) -4 .15 - 4.30 -4.32 Wavelet Transform (at the second level) -3.99 -3.79 -5.47
+Table 13.
+Comparison of the results of different methods in different time scales at the studied stations.
+Station Туре Monthly Seasonal Yearly Mann-Kendall -4.93 -3.51 -1.75+ Hossein-Abad Wavelet Transform (at the first level) -5.07 -6.36 -4.05 Wavelet Transform (at the second level) -4.14 -6.19 -3.62 Mann-Kendall -4.07 -1.83+ -3.60 Kohank-Sheibani Wavelet Transform (at the first level) -4.15 -4.30 -4.32 Wavelet Transform (at the second level) -3.99 -3.79 -5.47